cvklein/SoPConveningWiki/docs/index.md

 Congratulations!
 You're convening a course for the School of Philosophy.
 The systems and bureaucracy at ANU can be overwhelming even to experienced convenors.
 This is an attempt to make it more manageable.

+Since deadlines are variable, they are *in italics* as much as possible.

 There is also a [Quick link reference](#quick-links) at the end.

 ---